Violence Against Women

 Violence against women (VAW) appears as one of the country’s pervasive social problems.
-According to the 2008 National Demographic and Health Survey conducted by the National Statistics Office, one in five Filipino women age 15-49 has experienced physical violence since age 15.
+According to the 2017 National Demographic and Health Survey conducted by the Philippine Statistics Authority, one in four Filipino women age 15-49 has experienced physical, emotional or sexual violence by their husband or partner.
 It is indeed alarming that despite efforts to address the concern, VAW persists.

 Several government mechanisms have already been put in place to address VAW.
 Non-government organizations also take part in this crusade.
 It is uncertain when this trend will totally diminish in the Philippine setting, but as long as current efforts to fight VAW are sustained, hope could be set high.